johnnymast/redbox-cli/README.md

 + PHP 5.6
 + HHVM

+## Unit Testing

+I was about to write a load of unit tests.
+There is a litle but on phpunit <= 5.0.
+Apearently in later versions you could debug commandline arguments but with the current version required in composer.json (Thats 4.6) we currently cannot debug commandline arugments.

 ## Author

 This package is created and maintained by [Johnny Mast](https://github.com/johnnymast) but it was based on [Climate](https://github.com/thephpleague/climate)  by [Joe Tannenbaum](https://github.com/joetannenbaum).
 For feature requests and suggestions